-What makes stuttering especially frustrating is that individuals know what they want to say, but have difficulty saying it.
-For example, they may repeat a sound, word or syllable; prolong certain consonants or vowel sounds; or pause during speech.
+What makes stuttering especially frustrating is that individuals know what they want to say, but they have difficulty saying it.
+For example, they may repeat a sound, word, or syllable; prolong certain consonants or vowel sounds; or pause during speech.
 Stuttering can also be made worse when a person is excited, tired, experiencing stress or anxiety, or speaking in front of a group of people.

 - Genetics: Approximately 60% of individuals who stutter have a family member who does also.

-- Child Development: Children with other speech and language problems or developmental delays are more likely to stutter.
+- Child development: Children with other speech and language problems or developmental delays are more likely to stutter.

 - Neurophysiology: Recent research suggests that people who stutter process speech and language slightly differently than those who don’t

-- Family Dynamics: Fast-paced lifestyles can contribute to stuttering.
+- Family dynamics: Fast-paced lifestyles can contribute to stuttering.

-- Lasts more than 3-6 months
+- Lasts more than 3 to 6 months

 - Occurs with other speech or language problems